emiliano-gandini-outeda/stratal/docs/configuration.md

 DBWARDEN_MODEL_PATHS=models/,app/models/,core/database/models/
 ```

-If not specified, DBWarden will automatically look for `models/` or `model/` directories.
+If not specified, DBWarden will automatically discover models by:
+- Scanning all subdirectories of the current directory
+- Looking for `models/` or `model/` folders inside each subdirectory
+- Searching up to 5 parent directories from current working directory
+- Ignoring common library folders (`.venv`, `node_modules`, `__pycache__`, etc.)

 ### DBWARDEN_POSTGRES_SCHEMA